herrmanno/autotool-solver/README.md

                                                          | |
 ```

-Helper tool for solving arbritary autotool tasks of the course 'Modellierung WS 20' by brute force
+Helper tool for solving arbritary autotool tasks of the course 'Modellierung WS 20' by brute force.

 This tool is meant to be used *only* as a help if one just can't find a solution to a given
 task; sometims it's easier to understand a problem by lookuing at the solution ;)